Sprint vs. Straight Talk: Unlimited Battle

 Comparison – Sprint wins all the way in this category.
-Without or with little smart phone selection, there is little point is subscribing in an unlimited data plan.
+Without or with little smartphone selection, there is little point in subscribing in an unlimited data plan.

 Sprint – Sprint offers one of the nation widest coverage.
 It has an excellent GSM, 3G, and 4G signals.
 Unless your location is somewhere really remote, you will be receiving excellent data rates and cellular signals.

 Straight Talk – Being a product of Tracfone, Straight talk also enjoys the great coverage.
 Its GSM and CDMA networks are reported to cover 99% of the USA.
 The same as Sprint, you will not notice any difference unless the signals are blocked or if you are located in a very remote location.